AngryMaciek/hypercomplex/paper.md

    index: 1
  - name: Swiss Institute of Bioinformatics
    index: 2
-date: 25 August 2020
+date: 4 February 2021
 bibliography: paper.bib
 ---

 # Summary

-The following repository contains a C++ library which is dedicated to performing arbitrary-precise calculations on hypercomplex numbers from the Cayley-Dickson algebras.
+The following repository contains a *C++* library which is dedicated to performing arbitrary-precise calculations on hypercomplex numbers from the Cayley-Dickson algebras.
 Basic arithmetical operations as well as a few miscellaneous functions are implemented.
 Its focus is to aid other developers in computational research.

 # Statement of need